sunray1/2025-04-17-GBIF-NA-eDNAPublishing/_episodes/03-introduction-to-dwc-dna-extension.md

 ### Handling Unknown Sequences

 Even sequences that cannot be fully characterized or assigned to a known taxon should be recorded.
 For unknown sequences, it is required to populate the `scientificName` field with "**Incertae sedis**" or the lowest known taxonomic rank.
 The `scientificNameID` should be populated accordingly; for Incertae sedis, it should be `urn:lsid:marinespecies.org:taxname:12` for OBIS data.
 It is also recommended to use `verbatimIdentification` for the originally documented name.
 Crucially, **all sequences, including uncharacterized ones, should be recorded** in the `DNA_sequence` field to allow for future identification as reference databases improve.

-### Publishing the Data

-Once the data tables are formatted and mapped, they are typically published through an IPT (Integrated Publishing Toolkit).
-This involves uploading the source files, mapping them to the Darwin Core Occurrence core terms, and then mapping to the DNA Derived Data extension terms.
-The extension must first be installed by the IPT administrator.

-While the Darwin Core Archive (DwC-A) with the Occurrence core and extensions is the current standard, the structure for publishing DNA-derived data may evolve to better handle the hierarchical nature of samples and occurrences derived from a single event.
-Regardless of format, publishing DNA-derived data makes it available through biodiversity data platforms, often with a **Digital Object Identifier (DOI)**, which facilitates data citation and credits data originators.

-In summary, the DwC DNA Derived Data extension provides a structured framework for standardizing and publishing diverse types of DNA-based biodiversity data, ensuring they can be effectively discovered, integrated, and reused by the wider scientific community.